 4. Be Open to Learning Unexpected Things

 One of the things I love about being connected is that I'm constantly learning important things that weren't originally on the top of my list to learn.
 It's kind of like that old saying, "You don't know what you don't know."
-By being connected, you can link directly to some of the greatest and most inspiring minds in education (check out the next tip on how to do this).
+By being connected, you can be directly connected to some of the greatest and most inspiring minds in education (check out the next tip on how to do this).
 Just make sure that you're in a mental space to learn things that may not currently be top-of-mind for you.

-5. Follow Like-Minded People in Education
+5. Follow Like-Minded (and Not So Like-Minded) People in Education

 6. Join the Edcamp Movement

 Edcampers are some of the most inspiring and action-oriented people in education.
 I feel smart (and sometimes incredibly lazy) just being around them.
 Edcamps are educator-led unconferences -- conferences that have no set agenda.
 Make sure to follow the organizers on Twitter using the above Twitter list.
 You can also check out this wiki for a list of upcoming events.
 Not convinced that this is worth your time?
 Check out this video: